polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     -   Resource group: **(New) s03-RG**

-    -   Location: the name of the Azure subscription you are using for this lab
+    -   Location: the name of the Azure region you are using for this lab

     -   Admin Username: **demouser**